textileio/community/docs/a-tour-of-textile.md

 The [_files_](/concepts/threads/files) guide covers these concepts in more detail.

 Unless a schema step specifies `"plaintext": true`, the value of `meta` and `data` are both encrypted with the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) using their very own symmetric key.
-We can view the keys for each node in the DAG using the `keys` command.
+We can view the keys for each node in the DAG using the `keys` command:

 ```tab="cmd"
 textile files keys "QmaLsi4cDq449qBfgsNereVezVppAYk8V53b9YvRUUyaY5"